PoxiiPro/poxiipro.com/README.md

--Linktree inspired landing page
+- Linktree inspired landing page
--Using HTML and CSS to create a landing page that neatly lists a bunch of links for people to access
+- Using HTML and CSS to create a landing page that neatly lists a bunch of links for people to access
--CSS has some dynamic sizing for a desktop and mobile view
+- CSS has some dynamic sizing for a desktop and mobile view
+- A little java script to allow the copy and paste button to be clicked without the link bar itself being triggered